Atlanta Therapists

 THERAPIST

-Maddy obtained her Master’s in Clinical Mental Health Counseling and Bachelor of Science in Psychology from the University of West Georgia.
-She is a Licensed Professional Counselor (LPC) and a National Certified Counselor (NCC).
+Maddy Seyres is a Licensed Professional Counselor (LPC) and National Certified Counselor (NCC).
+She obtained her Master’s in Clinical Mental Health Counseling and Bachelor of Science in Psychology from the University of West Georgia and is currently pursuing her Ph.D. in Counselor Education and Supervision.
 Maddy has a background in working with children with Autism Spectrum Disorder (ASD) as an ABA Therapist.

-Maddy specializes in working with children, teens, and adults, ages 3 and up, addressing a wide range of stressors and diagnoses, including anxiety, Attention-Deficit/Hyperactivity Disorder (ADHD), Autism Spectrum Disorder (ASD), behavioral challenges, self-esteem, maintaining friendships, life transitions, changes in family structure, trauma, and social skills.
-She also helps clients reframe negative self-talk and enhance emotional recognition and regulation.
+Maddy specializes in working with children, teens, and adults, ages 3 and up who are experiencing a wide range of concerns, including anxiety, Attention-Deficit/Hyperactivity Disorder (ADHD), Autism Spectrum Disorder (ASD), behavioral challenges, self-esteem concerns, friendship difficulties, social skills development, life transitions, changes in family structure, trauma, and emotional regulation.
+She enjoys helping young clients identify and express their emotions, build confidence, develop healthy coping strategies, and reframe negative self-talk.
+Maddy collaborates closely with caregivers, schools, and other support systems to help children and teens experience success across environments.

-Maddy believes in empowering and validating her clients in their therapeutic journey to achieve their goals.
-She leverages a child’s interests to engage them in sessions and connect with their therapeutic objectives.
-In her free time, Maddy enjoys traveling, spending time with her puppy, and indulging in Marvel movies.
-She’s also a big fan of Harry Potter and Bluey.
+Maddy believes in empowering and validating her clients throughout their therapeutic journey.
+She strives to create a warm, engaging, and individualized therapeutic experience by incorporating each client’s interests and strengths into treatment.
+In her free time, Maddy enjoys traveling, spending time with her puppy, and watching Marvel movies.
+She is also a big fan of Harry Potter and Bluey.

 Martha Selph